ATeamOfPeople/ATOC/README.txt

-yo waddup this is rus, i wrote this. its lit. controls are somethin like arrow keys to move, 'g' to pick up stuff, 'i' for inventory, 'esc' to get outta menus n shit. press the corresponding letter to an item while in your inventory to use said item.
+yo waddup this is rus, i wrote this. its lit. controls are somethin like keypad to move, 'g' to pick up stuff, 'i' for inventory, 'esc' to get outta menus n shit. press the corresponding letter to an item while in your inventory to use said item.

 Items: